 The current risk management framework in place sets the process applied to the activities of the Company, designed to identify potential events that may negatively affect the Company's business, to manage risks within its risk appetite, and to provide reasonable assurance that risks are compatible with the Company's mission and its objectives.
-Actual risk levels are subject to regular monitoring by the Risk Management Department which includes a risk evaluation of the Company's portfolio and monitoring actual exposures against limits.
+Actual risk levels are subject to regular monitoring by the Risk Management Department which includes a risk evaluation and monitoring of actual exposures against limits.